 As a college student and activist, Atlanta realized that she wanted her professional work to align with her values and vision for a better world.
 She started her career as a political organizer and subsequently worked in the non-profit, for profit, and international development sectors in a variety of campaign, communications, and management roles… read more

 Willow counts her age in fractions.
 She enjoys trips to the beach, rides on boats, visits to ice cream stands, coloring and crafts, swinging without being pushed, stories about fairies, and camping at Third Stone Farm.
-This summer, Willow saw the musical “Annie” twice in Prescott Park.
-She knows the entire soundtrack and enjoys singing Annie songs loudly in the open air of the farm.
+Willow is a budding performer acting in numerous plays as well as voice and piano recitals.

 In 1979, three close friends, Mike Burke, Rich Miller, and Karlene Normandin purchased the original 18 acres of forested land in Barnstead, NH to pursue their shared dream to create a farm.
 With hatchets, oxen, and a team of friends they began the arduous task of hand clearing the land and laying the groundwork (literally) for what was to become Third Stone Farm.